alekssnikitinss-art/OnShape_Server_API/README.md

   (13.11.2025) Website is able to start correctly, make contact with the OnShape API to request authorization but cannot save token "_Token Exchange Failed
 Status Code: 400_".
 Also it is able to check API working statuss.

+  (19.11.2025) Website is able to start corretly, make conctact with OnShape API, to request OAuth for authorization, Is able to save tokens that can be used for *1* Hours, is able to give access key, is able to fetch documents, is able to save, pull, and scan for ID's, Is able to save values in *JSON* or *CSV* file format, is able to get *BOM, Bounding Box, List of my documents, and get document elements*